Practical Aspects of Peer Support and Officer Wellness

 • Following completion of the class, each class participant will obtain 18-POST Certified Credits in the 400 area.

 Each class is 3-days long.
-Below are the class dates, times, and locations (please choose one):
+Below are the class dates, times, and locations.

 • Water available on site.